 While this pad is in place, the intestines or fat are unable to push through the hernia, reducing the symptoms.
 As expected, after taking off the hernia truss, the symptoms return.
 Hernia truss’ do not help the muscle heal, or promote a ‘cure’ from a patients hernia.
 However, some patients use a hernia belt as a bridge between developing symptoms from their hernia, and surgical repair.

 The majority of patients who develop a hernia choose to have that hernia repaired.
 Active patients involved with exercise, fitness, and or other sports don’t want the risk of the hernia getting larger with activity.
 Other patients don’t want to take the risk of having the hernia strangulate requiring emergency surgery.
 Patients who have symptoms need surgery to relieve the symptoms.

-As we’ve discussed elsewhere on the site, hernias will not fix themselves.
+As we’ve discussed elsewhere on the site, hernias will not fix themselves and about 75% of patients who have a hernia will ultimately need to have it repaired in their lifetime.
 They will not ‘heal’ on their own, and requires a small surgery to repair them.
 Surgery is usually out-patient, meaning that you will come to our center an hour before your surgery, the surgery will last about an hour, you will recover for an hour, and then will be able to go home.

 Important Decisions For You to Make

 Deciding how to treat your hernia is actually fairly straightforward.
 It only takes making a few basic decisions before you’re on your way.
 Below are a series of five decisions that hopefully will help you choose what to do next for your hernia care.

 Decision #1 – Is The Hernia Causing You Symptoms?

 As we discuss elsewhere on our website, hernias can cause a wide range of different symptoms.
 However, some hernias may cause no symptoms at all.
 Patients who have pain, a large bulge, or other bothersome symptoms tend to want to have their hernia repaired.